Mourners remember slain North Carolina Muslims; fresh calls for hate probe

 The FBI designates as hate crimes those that are motivated or partly motivated by bias against race, religion, ethnicity, disability, gender or sexual orientation.
 Such crimes generally carry greater penalties.

-According to FBI statistics, U.S. law enforcement agencies reported roughly 6,900 offenses motivated by bias in 2013.
-Of those, 165 offenses were crimes resulting from bias against Muslims, though none were murdered, the data shows.
+According to FBI statistics, U.S. law enforcement agencies reported roughly 6,900 offences motivated by bias in 2013.
+Of those, 165 offences were crimes resulting from bias against Muslims, the data shows.
+None were murders.

-Hicks' wife and some neighbors have said he appeared angry about parking at the condominium where he lived, not motivated by hatred of Muslims.

 A paralegal student at Durham Technical Community College since 2012, Hicks portrayed himself on Facebook as an atheist and filled his social media page with anti-religion posts.